ansys/pyhps/doc/source/examples/ex_python_uv.rst

 UV_CACHE_DIR     /path/to/custom/uv/cache/dir
 ================ ============================

-Air gapped setups
+Air-gapped setups
 ----------------

-For air gapped setups where no internet connectivity is available, there are several options for a successful uv setup:
+For air-gapped setups where no internet connectivity is available, there are several options for a successful uv setup:

 1. Pre-populate the uv cache with all desired dependencies.